-Frequent Circuit Trips
+1. Frequent Circuit Trips

-Dimming or Flickering Lights
+2. Dimming or Flickering Lights

-Dimming lights is another common indication of circuit overload or improper wiring.
-Flickering lights can result from damaged fixture wiring (especially if it’s affecting just one of two or more fixtures on the same circuit), a problem with the switch or a fault somewhere.
+Dimming lights are another common indication of circuit overload or improper wiring.
+Flickering lights can result from damaged fixture wiring (especially if it’s affecting just one of two or more fixtures on the same circuit), a problem with the switch, or a fault somewhere.
 In older homes with 60-amp service panels (breaker boxes), underpowered fixtures and appliances may indicate that the household system is being overtaxed and should be upgraded.

-Buzzing or Charred Outlets and Switches
+4. Buzzing or Charred Outlets and Switches

 Outlets (receptacles)and switches are never supposed to buzz, and their faces or coverplates should never be hot to the touch.
-These are clear warning signs, often indicating a faulty device, loose wiring inside the box or arching between the wire conductors and the device, box or coverplate.
+These are clear warning signs, often indicating a faulty device, loose wiring inside the box, or arcing between the wire conductors and the device, box or coverplate.
 Charred devices should be inspected immediately, as well.
 It’s normal for most dimmer switches and coverplates to be warm, but they should not be hot.

-If touching an appliance body (or a cord plug or really anything that uses electricity) gives you a zing or even a mild buzzing sensation, unplug it and have it checked out, or chuck it.
+If touching an appliance body (or a cord plug or really anything that uses electricity) gives you a zing or even a mild tingling sensation, unplug it and have it checked out, or chuck it.
 Same goes with buzzing light fixtures.

-Smell Something Burning?
+6. Smell Something Burning?

 Even the faintest scent of overheated plastic can be a big warning sign.
 If you can’t find the source of a burning smell, whether it’s in a room or next to an appliance, assume that wiring is a possible culprit.

-Damaged or Worn Insulation
+7. Damaged or Worn Insulation

 Without completely intact insulation, electrical wiring is extremely dangerous.
-Frayed, cut or burned insulation on any wire is a serious hazard.
+Frayed, cut, or burned insulation on any wire is a serious hazard.
 Also, cable splices should always occur inside an approved junction box.